ROCm/rocprofiler-systems/README.md

 ### Binary Instrumentation

 The `rocprof-sys-instrument` executable is used to instrument an existing binary.
-Call-stack sampling can be enabled alongside the execution an instrumented binary, to help "fill in the gaps" between the instrumentation via setting the `OMNITRACE_USE_SAMPLING` configuration variable to `ON`.
+Call-stack sampling can be enabled alongside the execution an instrumented binary, to help "fill in the gaps" between the instrumentation via setting the `ROCPROFSYS_USE_SAMPLING` configuration variable to `ON`.
 Similar to `rocprof-sys-sample`, use a double-hypen (`--`) to separate the command-line arguments for `rocprof-sys-instrument` from the target application and it's arguments.